nemesisdb/nemesisdb/docs/docs/home/tldr-kv.md

 NemesisDB is a JSON in-memory database:

-- Key-value can be with or without sessions enabled
+- The server maps a JSON key to its value
-- Session and key value data can be saved to disk, then loaded at startup or at runtime with a command
+- Keys can be stored inside or outside of a session

-## Sessions Disabled
+## Independent/Top Level Keys

-- A single map stores all key-values
+- A single map stores all top level keys
-- Keys must be named uniquely over the entire database
+- Keys must be named unique to avoid overwriting
-- No session token required
-- Lower memory usage and latency
+- Lower latency

-## Sessions Enabled
+## Session

-- You can create as many sessions as required (within memory limitations)
-- A session groups related data (similar to hash sets in Redis)
+- A session groups related keys
-- A session is just a data container.
-They are called sessions because data is intended to be stored for a period of time before being deleted
 - A session ends when either:
   1. It is commanded with `SH_END` or `SH_END_ALL`
   2. It expires